balopat/hpstr-jekyll-theme/_posts/2015-12-13-How-to-prove-that-your-parallel-code-works.md

 > The IdGenerator PlusCal specification fixed version

 This time, running TLC produces no errors.
+What does it mean?
+It means that - as long as the representation is relevant to our problem, the invariant and the solution - the specified design exhibits the desired behaviour in the selected models.

+This is big.
+Even though it leaves us with the responsibility to get the representations right, it's still big: we know that our design is correct.

 ###4.
 Working with a verifiable design is cool